liamwalsh1980/Milestone-Project-3/README.md

 ## Acknowledgements

-* A quick 'thank you' to my Mentor - Seun Owonikoko
+* A 'thank you' to my Mentor - Seun Owonikoko
 * The Slack community (Claire lemonnier and Michael Walsh - no relation)
 * My family for taking the time to signup and contribute to the films page and provide feedback
 * My wife for supporting me and the many cups of tea to get me through.